particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 ### <!-- shared-diagram-label m-hat hat title-label-paren -->Raspberry Pi HAT 40-pin connector (14)<!-- end -->

+This is a two-sided pass-through 40-pin Raspberry Pi HAT connector.

-Allows connection of Raspberry Pi HATs on top of the M-HAT.
+It is designed to sit on top of a Raspberry Pi, and allows additional HATs to sit on top of the M-HAT.

 The 40-pin Raspberry Pi HAT connector is primarily left for use by the Pi and additional HATs, however the following connections are included: